JoyeBright/SA-TSP/README.md

 ### Project Title

-Using MetaHeuristics in order to solve optimization problems!
+Using MetaHeuristics techniques in order to solve optimization problems!

 ### Getting Started